 Flame treatment is a surface activation treatment process used to chemically modify a surface for better adhesion.
-This process is typically used on low energy surfaces that can be difficult to adhere to, such as plastics and composites.
+This process is typically used on low-energy surfaces that can be difficult to adhere to, such as plastics and composites.
 The treatment is also very gentle, posing low risk to the material.
-Flame treatment uses a carefully controlled blend of natural gas and air to create a hot, oxygen rich plasma.
+Flame treatment uses a carefully controlled blend of natural gas and air to create a hot, oxygen-rich plasma.
 First, the heat removes contaminants.
-Then, after contaminant removal, the oxygen rich plasma activates the surface by partial oxidation.
-The result is a clean, high energy surface that is an excellent state for printing, painting, coating, or bonding.
+Then, after contaminant removal, the oxygen-rich plasma activates the surface by partial oxidation.
+The result is a clean, high-energy surface that is in an excellent state for printing, painting, coating, or bonding.

 A major application for flame treatment is in the treatment of TPO (thermoplastic olefin) automotive parts such as bumper fascia and interior components.
 Another large application is in the treatment of appliance components and golf balls prior to coating and printing.
 It is also used extensively on film prior to printing and laminating.

 Brighton Science's Surface Analyst™ is used by many manufacturers to monitor and verify flame treatment performance.
 By measuring the surface energy of a material pre- and post-flame treatment, the Surface Analyst will help manufacturers determine the appropriate flame treatment level necessary for optimal performance.
 Once the baseline specification is defined, manufacturers can then monitor the determined level throughout the entire production process.